 If you’re looking for a card that rewards spending at places like supermarkets or gas stations, you may want to consider the Blue Cash Preferred® Card from American Express.

 This $95 annual fee card ($0 intro annual fee for the first year) can earn you up to 6% cash back on groceries, up to $6,000 in annual purchases (then 1%), and streaming services.
 It also can earn you 3% back on gas purchases and other types of transit expenses.

-Its welcome bonus opportunity could net you up to $350 in cash back when you spend at least $3,000 within the first six months of card membership.
+Its welcome bonus offer could net you up to $350 in cash back when you spend at least $3,000 within the first six months of card membership.
 And it has an intro 0% APR period.
 Terms apply.

 If you’re more of a traveler, you may prefer to indulge with the Platinum Card® from American Express.

 This card carries a hefty $695 annual fee, so the military waiver would be particularly helpful here.
 And it comes with travel-related perks that can have plenty of value for the avid traveler.